Kranf99/kibella/README.md

 2. Regarding the Back-End code.

 We are not interested in any help regarding the back-end code (i.e. the back-end code is the code that is runnning on the Web Server).
-The back-end code is pure PHP code that interfaces with a classical database (SQLite, MS-SQLServer) through SQL.
+The back-end code is pure PHP code that interfaces with a classical database (SQLite, Oracle, MS-SQLServer) through SQL.
 We don't want to change that: For us, PHP+SQL is already the best solution because it offers:
 * ..the highest portability (i.e. you can deploy PHP almost everywhere)
 * ..the highest level of security (i.e. By default, Kibella runs inside Apache and Apache is the most secure Web server currently available)
 * ..the easiest to maintain & support solution (i.e. what's easier to maintain than a simple Apache+PHP server?)